How our lifestyle and choices affect breast cancer risk.

 For more information on the recent research results from the Breast Cancer Now Generation study about combined HRT use and breast cancer risk please read our blog.

-Having children affects breast cancer risk in three different ways:
+Having children affects breast cancer risk in different ways:

-- The earlier a woman begins her family, the lower her risk of breast cancer is.
+- The age at which you have children affects your risk of developing breast cancer.
+The earlier a woman begins her family, the lower her risk of breast cancer.

 There are three known links between weight and breast cancer: